patrick-hudson/naughtyusers/README.md

-How the hell do I use this thing?
+##How the hell do I use this thing?

 Well that's a good question.

 ##Requirements
 	PHP >= 5.4.0
 	MCrypt PHP Extension
 	MySQL is REQUIRED for
 	PHP Timeout must be quite lone.
 I have mine set to 12 hours.
-	Must be able to connect outbound to port 2097
+	Must be able to connect outbound to port 2087
 ### Step 1: Get the code
 	git clone https://github.com/patrick-hudson/naughtyusers.git
 ### Step 2: Use Composer to install dependencies